jhermann/gh-commander/README.md

  3. Call ``chmod 600 ~/.netrc`` to protect your sensitive data.

 This way, the sensitive authentication information is separate from the rest of the configuration.
+Use the ``gh help`` command to check whether your credentials actually work – if they do, your GitHub user information is displayed, otherwise you'll get an error indicator.

 ### Main Configuration File